Login

 Learning Objectives

-LEARNING OUTCOMES: The aim of this course is to deepen the topics covered in the econometrics course by introducing the student to the state-of-the-art techniques for estimating causal effects for both cross-sectional and longitudinal data.
+Learning outcomes: The aim of this course is to introduce the students to state-of-the-art techniques for the estimation of causal effects, for both cross-sectional and longitudinal data.

-COMMUNICATION SKILLS: Students should to be able to present the results of their own elaborations and analyses both to an expert and non-experts audience.
+Communication skills: Students will be able to present and effectively communicate the results of their own elaborations and analyses.

 Prerequisites